Tea Information and Descriptions

 English Breakfast tea is Keemun black tea from China.
 Some

 like a little bit of milk with it for their morning wake up.
 The Keemun teas

 have been favorites of tea drinkers for centuries.
 Please understand that there

 are many variants of English Breakfast tea and that they are not all alike.
 Our

 tea strives to be most like the classic teas used in England for many decades.

 Oolong tea is a semi-fermented tea with a dark, olive-like color.
 It is called the "champagne of teas" because of its distinctive flavor and aroma.
 Our oolong has a large leaf and brews an amber colored liquid.
 The taste is mild yet rich.
 Oolong tea has many of the same health benefits as green tea.
-Go to Order Form
+Go to Coffee Classics Catalog to order

 Listed below is our selection of teabag teas.
 These teas are